 As noted in Section 1.0, this analysis summarizes the existing conditions and the economic and fiscal impacts associated with the development of an industrial building, consisting of 140,895 square-feet of space, with the capability of being single tenant or split into multiple smaller tenants in the hamlet of Medford, Town of Brookhaven.
 Economic impacts include direct, indirect, and induced benefits on output, employment, and associated labor income during the construction phase and during a stabilized year of annual operations.
 Fiscal impacts include the generation of property tax revenues and their distribution among local taxing jurisdictions subject to any tax deferral and PILOT arrangements.
-It is noted that these analyses are based on conditions approximately 29 months into the coronavirus pandemic and therefore represent conditions.
+It is noted that these analyses are based on conditions approximately 29 months into the coronavirus pandemic and therefore represent conditions as the construction industry regains momentum and the economy stabilizes in post-pandemic conditions.